Request Matching

 .willReturn(ok()));

-Suspicious use for regex symbols in request URL and URL path matching
+Suspicious use of regex symbols in request URL and URL path matching

 During request matching multiple approaches can be used to match URLs and URL paths.